spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 Zabbix server: Utilization of trapper data collector process, in % = 0
 - Typically refers to how much of the system’s resources (CPU, memory, etc.) are being used by the trapper process in data collection
+- Trapper utilization is the percentage of time Zabbix trapper processes are busy processing incoming data on port 10051.
+- 0% utilization means the trapper processes are not receiving or processing any data most of the time.
+- The trapper processes are waiting for data, but nothing is arriving (or arrivals are very infrequent).
+- Expecting active data, but 0% Data not arriving or misconfigured,  Investigate config/network

 Poller data checks
 - 0-75%: Generally considered a healthy range.